danielnachumdev/splitwise-demo/COMPONENT_DESIGN_GUIDE.md

 ### **Component Organization Decision Tree**
 ```
 Is the component simple and under 200 lines?
-├─ Yes → Does it have a CSS file?
+├─ Yes → Does it have complex styling needs?
-│   ├─ Yes → Create folder for encapsulation
+│   ├─ Yes → Create folder with CSS file for encapsulation
-│   └─ No → Use inline local components only
+│   └─ No → Keep as single file (no CSS needed)
 └─ No → Does it have complex sub-sections?
     ├─ Yes → Extract to separate files in a folder
     └─ No → Break into separate files in a folder

 Does the component have complex styling?
 ├─ Yes → Extract styles to CSS file AND create folder
-└─ No → Keep inline styles or sx props
+└─ No → Keep inline styles or sx props, no folder needed

+Complex styling includes:
+- More than 3-4 style properties
+- Hover states and animations
+- Responsive design requirements
+- Multiple styled elements
+- Design system consistency needs
 ```

 ### **Local Components vs Separate Files**